 Email marketing is one of the most cost effective ways to communicate with your customers.
 In fact, according to Salesforce, for every $1 spent on an email marketing campaign, the average return is $38.

-However, if you are going to build an email marketing campaign, it is more important than ever before to ensure your email campaigns are engaging and valuable to your recipients.
+However, if you are going to build an email campaign, it is more important than ever before to ensure your email campaigns are engaging and valuable to your recipients.
 According to DMA Insights, 53% of consumers say they get too many irrelevant emails from brands.

 So how can you build a spectacular email marketing campaign that recipients will find engaging?
 Check out our 10 Best Practices for Email Marketing Campaigns.